 Exhibition & Critical Recognition

-Moir’s work has been showcased in Manchester Art Gallery and featured in publications like The Guardian and BBC News, signaling growing acceptance in the art world.
+Moir’s work has been showcased at Manchester Art Gallery and featured in publications like The Guardian and BBC News—a clear sign of growing recognition in the art world.
+If he continues gaining traction in major galleries and auctions, his prices could rise over time.

-However, he’s not yet in the league of blue-chip artists whose works consistently fetch five or six figures.
+That said, he’s not yet in the league of blue-chip artists whose works reliably fetch five or six figures.

 The Subject Matter of His Art